 In 2017, the European Commission launched an evaluation of the Ozone Regulation, in order to examine its implementation and performance across the EU.

-The evaluation is due to be completed in 2019.
-More information is available on the evaluation webpage.
+The evaluation was completed in 2019.
+More information is available on the evaluation page.

 The Ozone Regulation has led to some other, more specific EU regulations concerning ozone-depleting substances.
 The regulations listed below set out rules and procedures regarding certain uses of ozone depleting substances.

 - Commission Regulation (EU) 537/2011 on the mechanism for the allocation of quantities of controlled substances allowed for laboratory and analytical uses

 - Commission Regulation (EU) No 291/2011 on essential uses of controlled substances other than hydrochlorofluorocarbons for laboratory and analytical purposes